Best time trial helmets: Super-fast helmets for TT and triathlon

 How does my position affect my time trial helmet choice?

-Choosing the best time trial helmet for you will be determined primarily by your head positions and how long you're capable of 'turtling' over the course of an event.
+Choosing the best time trial helmet for you will be determined primarily by your head position and how long you're capable of 'turtling' over the course of an event.
 For those who are incredibly disciplined and their head stays perfectly still for the entirety of the TT, a helmet with a slightly longer tail should create less wind resistance — 'should' being the key word, as there is a myriad of other variables in a TT position that can affect drag.

 What do I need to know about ventilation in a time trial helmet?

 Some helmets have removable plugs, while others allow for the visor to be removed, and some others have a hidey-hole for ice bags or ports for water poured over your head to filter through.
-Don't expect gale-force winds to pass through the shell though, even with the best-vented TT lids.
+Don't expect gale-force winds to pass through the shell, though, even with the best-vented TT lids.

 What kind of visor do I want on my time trial helmet?